-Bookkeeping and accounting are often considered synonymous because of an overlap in some of the activities performed under both.
+Bookkeeping and accounting are often synonymous because of an overlap in some of the activities performed under both.
 However, the two have some major differences.
-While the former only involves the maintenance and recording of transactions, the latter is more extensive, time-consuming, and thorough because of the interpretations and estimations it requires.
-Therefore, if you want your business to thrive, it is important that you are mindful of the distinctive features of both processes so that you are able to incorporate the benefits of both in your company, especially in the software you choose for each.
+While the former only involves the maintenance and recording of transactions, the latter is more extensive, time-consuming, and thorough because of its interpretations and estimations.
+Therefore, if you want your business to thrive, it is important that you are mindful of the distinctive features of both processes so that you can incorporate the benefits of both in your company, especially in the software you choose for each.

 There are several types of bookkeeping and accounting methods.
 Let’s find out the route your business needs to take, what methods can be beneficial, and if there is a need for both accounting and bookkeeping for your company or if just one of the two could work.